 How do you measure CBD content?

-Flower samples are prepped and submitted POST THRESH, which means the content we report is post drying and post mechanical threshing, not flower that has been trimmed and gingerly handled.
-We submit at least 10 samples of post threshed flower each season, and select one that is most representative of the average content.
-Average content post thresh is an important factor for large scale production.
+Flower samples are prepared and submitted POST THRESH, which means the material we test is dried and mechanically threshed, not flower that has been trimmed and gingerly handled.
+We submit at least ten samples of post-threshed flower each season and select one that is most representative of the average content.
+Average content post-thresh is a critical factor for large-scale production.

 Cannabinoids can never be stable because they will vary depending on environment, right?

-It’s true that environment plays a role in many plant traits.
-With some traits it plays a larger role, and some a smaller role.
-Scientists refer to this by “G by E” or genetics by environment.
-There is beginning university research to show that cannabinoid pathways are largely controlled by genetics – over 80%, and the remainder 20% is influenced by environment.
-This is great news!
-Stable cannabinoid profiles across regions is absolutely attainable in well-bred varieties, as evidenced by many EU and Canadian varieties.
-It is likely that the variation seen in the current market is due to poorly bred genetics.
-As with any plant species, the best seed is well bred for adaptation to your specific region and climate.
+Environment indeed plays a role in many plant traits.
+With some traits, it plays a more significant role, and some a more minor role.
+Scientists call this “G by E” or genetics by environment.
+University research shows cannabinoid pathways are primarily controlled by genetics – over 80%, and the environment influences the remaining 20%.
+This is excellent news!
+Stable cannabinoid profiles across regions are absolutely attainable in well-bred varieties, as evidenced by many EU and Canadian varieties.
+The variation seen in the current market is likely due to poorly bred genetics.
+Like any plant species, the best seed is well-bred to adapt to your region and climate.
 Though major traits will remain stable, variety performance will vary slightly within a region.
 Importantly, cannabinoid content should not have significant variances.

 Is there a difference between CBD sourced from hemp, and CBD sourced from marijuana?

-No. CBD (cannabidiol) is a compound defined by its chemical characteristics which distinguish it from all other compounds in the physical universe.
+No, CBD (cannabidiol) is a compound defined by its chemical characteristics distinguishing it from all other compounds in the physical universe.
 Any suggestion that CBD derived from hemp is different from that of marijuana is false.
-This would be akin to suggesting that calcium derived from the milk of a cow is different from that of a goat.
-In fact, it is less contentious since hemp and marijuana are slight variants of the same species.
-It is true that the final CBD extract from a hemp cultivar may differ from that of a marijuana strain for features such as the terpene and/or cannabinoid abundance.
-However, these characteristics will also distinguish different strains of marijuana since they have been selected for different attributes (e.g. %THC).
+This would be akin to suggesting that calcium derived from a cow's milk is different from that of a goat.
+It is less contentious since hemp and marijuana are slight variants of the same species.
+The final CBD extract from a hemp cultivar may indeed differ from that of a marijuana strain for features such as terpene and cannabinoid profile.
+However, these characteristics will also distinguish different strains of marijuana since they have been selected for other attributes (e.g., %THC).
 There is no reason that a hemp variety could not create a CBD extract identical to that of marijuana, differentiated only by its low THC content.
-The quality if either the marijuana or hemp may vary, but the essential compound of CBD remains CBD.
+The quality of marijuana or hemp may vary, but the essential compound of CBD remains.

-Why bother learn about the Biochemical Genetics of Cannabinoids?
+Why bother learning about the Biochemical Genetics of Cannabinoids?

-Identifying what cannabinoid/s is/are affecting which neuro-pathways will take a tremendous team of professionals from multiple disciplines in science.
-The ability to use marker-assisted breeding will help this happen faster and pinpoint with certainty the pathways desired for selection.
+Identifying which cannabinoids affect which neuropathways takes a tremendous team of professionals from multiple disciplines in science.
+The ability to use marker-assisted breeding expedites this research and pinpoints the pathways desired for selection with certainty.
 This will make medicinal solutions more stable and predictable for product makers and consumers.
-New West Genetics is building the background knowledge necessary to move Cannabis sativa’s potential into a data-based reality.
+New West Genetics has developed the knowledge to move Cannabis sativa’s potential into a data-based reality.

 What peer-reviewed research is there about the Endocannabinoid system?

-In 1988 Devane et al reported the existence of cannabinoid binding sites in the human brain.
-This CB1 receptor was cloned in 1990, and identified as part of the family of G protein-coupled receptors.
+In 1988, Devane et al. reported the existence of cannabinoid-binding sites in the human brain.
+This CB1 receptor was cloned in 1990 and identified as part of the family of G protein-coupled receptors.
 A second cannabinoid receptor, CB2, was discovered in 1993 (Munro et al. 1993).
-We now know that these 2 cannabinoid receptors exist in all chordates and evolved hundreds of millions of years ago (Pertwee et al 2010).
+We now know these two cannabinoid receptors exist in all chordates and evolved hundreds of millions of years ago (Pertwee et al. 2010).
 The presence of these receptors implies that humans (and other chordates) produce their own compounds that bind to these receptors.
 Two such endogenous or endocannabinoids have been discovered and characterized.
-There is currently an ongoing effort to understand which cannabinoids are affecting which neuro-pathways will take a tremendous team of professionals from multiple disciplines in science.
+There is currently an ongoing effort to understand which cannabinoids affect which neuropathways; this involves a tremendous team of professionals from multiple disciplines in science.

 What do we know about Cannabinoids?

-Cannabinoids are a subset of terpenophenolics that are unique to the species C. sativa.
-There are 70 known cannabinoids in C. Sativa (Flores-Sanchez and Verpoorte 2008), with the most abundant being Δ9 THC (Δ9 Tetrahydrocannabinol), CBD (Cannabidiol) and CBN (Cannabinol).
-Several of the genes controlling the biosynthesis of these compounds from a Cannabigerol precursor have been identified (Taura et al. 1996).
-The amount and type of cannabinoids produced is influenced by both genetic variation among C. sativa plants and the environment (de Meijer et al. 2003).
-Cannabinoids are at highest concentration in glandular trichomes of the plant, and therefore genes controlling trichome development will also influence the amount of cannabinoids a given plant produces.
+Cannabinoids are a subset of terpenophenolics unique to the species C. sativa.
+There are 80+ known cannabinoids in C. Sativa (Flores-Sanchez and Verpoorte 2008), with the most abundant being Δ9 THC (Δ9 Tetrahydrocannabinol), CBD (Cannabidiol) and CBN (Cannabinol).
+Several genes controlling these compounds' biosynthesis from a CBG (Cannabigerol) precursor have been identified (Taura et al. 1996).
+The amount and type of cannabinoids produced are influenced by both genetic variation among C. sativa plants and environmental conditions (Toth et al. 2021) and (Woods et al. 2021).
+Cannabinoids are at the highest concentration in the plant's glandular trichomes; therefore, genes controlling trichome development will also influence the amount of cannabinoids a given plant produces.

 Go to Top